nguyenkimhang1206/IBM-Employee-Attrition-Analysis/README.md

   ![image](https://github.com/user-attachments/assets/50281294-94e8-444a-a6a8-d239852d5097)

-- **Job Involvement**: employees who are less engaged or involved in their work are more likely to leave the company.
+- **Job Involvement**: Employees who are less engaged or involved in their work are more likely to leave the company.
 As job involvement increases, attrition rates decrease, with employees who score 4 on job involvement experiencing the lowest attrition.
 This pattern indicates that higher levels of job involvement are associated with greater employee retention.
 Fostering higher engagement and involvement in the workplace could be a key strategy to reduce attrition, especially for employees with low job involvement.

 ![image](https://github.com/user-attachments/assets/f3748efb-07c8-4404-a498-ae26f2ceb8a6)